-17.7 Provide information on Drought Status, at a Board Meeting, at least quarterly.
-Natural Resource Issues That Impact the Use and Availability of Groundwater and Which are Impacted by the Use of Groundwater
+Provide information on Drought Status, at a Board Meeting, at least quarterly.
+State approved Drought-Management Plans or Drought Contingency Plans on file at the District Offices.

+16.717.7 Natural Resource Issues That Impact the Use and Availability of Groundwater and Which are Impacted by the Use of Groundwater

-- 1. The District will confer at least once every two years with appropriate agencies on the impact of groundwater resources in the District. - 2.
-The District will evaluate permit applications for new wells and the information submitted by the applicants on those wells prior to drilling.
+- 1. The District will confer at least once every two years with appropriate agencies on the impact of groundwater resources in the District. - The District will evaluate permit applications for new wells and the information submitted by the applicants on those wells prior to drilling.
 The District will assess the impact of these wells on the groundwater resources in the District. - 3.
 The District will implement the POSGCD Well Closure Program.
 The objective of the well closure program is to obtain the closure and plugging of derelict and abandoned wells in a manner that is consistent with state law, for the protection of the aquifers, the environment, and the public safety.
 The District will conduct a program to identify, inspect, categorize and cause abandoned and derelict water, oil and gas wells to be closed and plugged, by annually funding the program or segments or phases of the program appropriate to be funded in such fiscal year.
-The District will fund the closure of abandoned wells, according to the most recently adopted District policies, during years when the District's revenues remain at a level sufficient to fund the program. - 4.
+The District will fund the closure of at least one abandoned wells, according to the most recently adopted District policies, during years when the District's revenues remain at a level sufficient to fund the program.

+3.4.
 In years when funding is available, the District will enter into interlocal agreements with Milam and Burleson County to protect and preserve groundwater resources from potential contaminants through the County Conservation and Preservation Grant.

 - 1. The number of conferences with a representative of appropriate agencies. - 2.
-Reports to the Board on the number of new well permit applications filed, and the possible impacts of those new wells on the groundwater resources in the District.

-- 3. Annual funding, when applicable, for the District's Well Closure Program, and the number of wells closed and plugged as a result of the Well Closure Program. - 4.
-Monthly reports from Milam and Burleson Counties will be provided to the District regarding the requirements of the interlocal agreements.
+Reports to the Board on the number of new well permit applications filed, and the possible impacts of those new wells on the groundwater resources in the District. - Annual funding, when applicable, for the District's Well Closure Program, and the number of wells closed and plugged as a result of the Well Closure Program. - 3.4.Monthly reports from Milam and Burleson Counties will be provided to the District regarding the requirements of the interlocal agreements.

-17.8 Groundwater Well Assistance Program
+16.817.8 Groundwater Well Assistance Program

-The District will maintain a Groundwater Well Assistance Program (GWAP).
+Beginning in 2018, tThe District will maintain a Groundwater Well Assistance Program (GWAP).
 The purpose of the GWAP is to help restore a water supply to well owners in the District who own wells that have experienced significant groundwater level declines caused by groundwater pumping in GMA 12.
 Another purpose of the GWAP is to improve the POSGCD monitoring program and the POSGCD's understanding of groundwater aquifer systems in POSGCD by increasing the number of monitoring wells in the monitoring well network.